cicsdev/cics-bundle-scripts/ucdtemplates/README.md

 The CICS bundle component template for IBM UrbanCode Deploy (UCD) provides the following processes to reliably deploy bundles to CICS:

 * **Deploy** resolves variables in bundle, undeploys the old version of the BUNDLE resource in CICS, copies the bundle to the CICS platform home, then deploys the BUNDLE resource in CICS.
+You can select if the CICS bundle should be enabled, available, or disabled.
 * **Disable** disables the BUNDLE resource in CICS.
 * **Enable** enables the BUNDLE resource in CICS.
 * **Make available** makes the BUNDLE resource in CICS available.
 * **Make unavailable** makes the BUNDLE resource in CICS unavailable.
 * **Undeploy** undeploys the BUNDLE resource in CICS.
-* **Undeploy and delete** undeploys the BUNDLE resource in CICS, then deletes the bundle from the CICS platform home.
+Optionally you can select to delete the bundle from the CICS platform home.

 The processes assume the UCD component contains only one CICS bundle.